המוסד למען קדושת חיי אדם

 Parshas Shemini: Choose Kosher Living - Choose Life!

 Volumes have been written about the reasons for Torah's rules about what animal protein to eat, what animal protein not to eat, the way in which animals are slaughtered, the preparation and combinations of foods, and the containers and utensils that hold and handle them.
-Opinions vary from, "Just do it and don't ask why because God knows what is best for us," to optimum digestive function, avoidance of disease, mercy for the animals, and deriving maximum spiritual benefit from food.
+Opinions vary from, "Just follow the rules and don't ask why because God knows what is best for us," to scientific and cultural explanations for optimum digestive function, avoidance of disease, mercy for animals, and deriving maximum spiritual benefit from food.

-Fortunately, anyone who suffers the after effects of supporting or engaging in abortion homicide can return to a place of purity and covenant with God and community.
-Judaism accounts for the long term process of human spiritual growth by offering forgiveness to any sincerely contrite person no matter when that change of heart and mind occurs.
-Much latitude is given if a person's errors are caused by lack of access to the truth and vulnerability to lies.
+Mercifully, anyone who suffers the after effects of supporting or engaging in these senseless attacks on unborn babies can return to a place of purity and covenant with God and community.
+In Judaism, much latitude is given when a person's moral failings are caused by lack of access to the truth and vulnerability to lies.
 In the midst of ignorance born of prideful conceit or overwhelming peer pressure, many times it is only the pain of our actions that opens us up to a loving example of God's reality and mercy.
-Let's keep doing our best to provide that loving example in order to allow our Creator to save precious lives and heal suffering souls.
+Our healing program, Tikvat Rachel, offers hope and healing to Jewish women and men who suffer after abortion.
+We feel blessed to have this program, and our educational resources and referral services for pregnancy care, as we champion kosher living beyond the kitchen.

 Cecily Routman